Power Rangers: Legacy Wars: Gameplay

 Power Rangers Legacy Wars is an online tag team-based fighting game.
-Players select a primary character (a Leader) and two supporting characters (Assists) that can be called in during combat.
+Players select a primary character (a leader) and two supporting characters (assists) that can be called in during combat.
 Players can also challenge computer players in Training Mode.
 Characters' move-sets are based on color-coded "cards."
-Each card has a different attack type: Strike, Defense, Breaker.
-They work in a rock-paper-scissors form.
-Strike beats Breaker, Breaker beats Defense, and Defense beats Strike.
-When constructing a team, players must keep their team builds in mind, as an imbalance of cards leaves one vulnerable to counterattack (too many "Strike" cards leaves one vulnerable to "Defense," and so forth).
-Players can complete challenges to win Morph Boxes and can use the earned items to upgrade their Leaders and Assists.
+Each card has a different attack type: strike, defense, breaker.
+They work in a rock-paper-scissors form. strike beats breaker, breaker beats defense, and defense beats strike.
+When constructing a team, players must keep their team builds in mind, as an imbalance of cards leaves one vulnerable to counterattack (too many "strike" cards leaves one vulnerable to "defense," and so forth).
+Players can complete challenges to win Morph Boxes and can use the earned items to upgrade their leaders and assists.
 Corruption Boxes can be unlocked via points earned in PvP battles.

 On October 19, 2017, Megazord battles were introduced.
-The gameplay is nearly identical to Warrior battles, but blocking is nonexistent, replaced with Defense attacks.
+The gameplay is nearly identical to Warrior battles, but blocking is nonexistent, replaced with defense attacks.
 Also, a Megazord is required to have power-ups, called "Megas" which the Megazord can access when it has dealt and/or taken enough damage.

 In May 2018, guest fighters Ryu, Guile, Chun-Li, Akuma, Cammy and M. Bison from the Street Fighter franchise were introduced.
 The following July, an original fighter known as Ryu Ranger (a morphed version of Street Fighter's Ryu) was introduced into the game.
 In November 2019, an original fighter known as Chun-Li Ranger (a morphed version of Street Fighter's Chun-Li) was introduced into the game.

-As of December 2021, Legacy Wars has 107 characters consisting of Rangers, allies, villains, and guests.
-These 107 characters include 15 premium characters.
-The game currently has 9 Megazords: 2 common, 2 rare, 2 epics, and 3 legendary.
+As of January 2025, Legacy Wars has 154 characters consisting of Rangers, allies, villains, and guests.
+These 154 characters include 15 premium characters.
+The game currently has 9 Megazords: 2 common, 2 rare, 2 epic, and 3 legendary.